dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

         }
     }
 ```
 This version runs really fast — too fast, in fact, since it takes less time than the original, even when the slice of file names contains only a single element.
-If there’s no parallelism, how can the concurrent version possibly run faster?
+If there's no parallelism, how can the concurrent version possibly run faster?
 The answer is that `makeThumbnails` returns before it has finished doing what it was supposed to do.
-It starts all the goroutines, one per file name, but doesn’t wait for them to finish.
+It starts all the goroutines, one per file name, but doesn't wait for them to finish.

 There is no direct way to wait until a goroutine has finished, but we can change the inner goroutine to report its completion to the outer goroutine by sending an event on a shared channel.
 Since we know that there are exactly `len(filenames)` inner goroutines, the outer goroutine need only count that many events before it returns:
 ```go